 The Southwest includes the open horizons of RV friendly states like Arizona and California, which means there’s a lot to choose from.
 A great place to start is Springs at Borrego RV Resort and Golf Course near San Diego.
 This luxury venue is located in the vast Anza-Borrego Desert State Park and is officially designated as a Dark Sky community.

-Enjoy the scenic big skies and desert vistas of Arizona at the upscale Gold Canyon RV and Golf Resort.
+Enjoy the scenic big skies and desert vistas of Arizona at the upscale Gnew Canyon RV and Golf Resort.
 For a more dramatic landscape, check out Zion River Resort, only a few miles from Zion National Park in Utah.